 Amritsari Kulchas are in fact a rave.
 These are the normal kulchas only but with a stuffing of boiled potatoes.
-So, here we are talking about normal kulchas whereas Amritsari kulchas are Alloo (potato) kulchas.
-You can check the recipe of Amritsari Kulchaalso.
+So, here we are talking about normal kulchas whereas Amritsari kulchas are Aloo (potato) kulchas.

 Some other Popular Chaat recipes of Delhi that you may find interesting are:

-Nowadays, bakery-style kulchas are popular whereas we still prefer the vendor style kulchas.
-Now, if you are wondering as to what difference it makes then let me tell you huge difference is there.
+Nowadays, bakery-style kulchas are popular whereas we still prefer street-style kulchas.
+Now, if you are wondering as to what difference it makes then let me tell you the huge difference is there.

-Bakery style kulchas thick, well-cooked (normally golden in colour) and are more like bread.
+Bakery-style kulchas are thick, well-cooked (normally golden in color), and are more like bread.
 These are quite heavy and normally one cannot eat more than 2 or 3 at a go.

 Whereas what vendors sell are thin kulchas that are white only, somewhat like half-cooked.
 They toss it on a hot griddle at the time of selling and then give it along with Matara.
 These are very lightweight and you can have up to 4 also.